'A new history starts now' as leaders of two Koreas begin summit

 The White House released two photographs of then Secretary of State-designate and CIA chief Mike Pompeo’s meeting with Kim in North Korea over the Easter weekend to discuss the planned summit.
 It was Kim’s first known meeting with a U.S. official.

-The photos show Kim and Pompeo, who was confirmed as secretary of state on Thursday, shaking hands.
-In one they faced each other looking serious; in the other they both appeared to wear faint smiles. bit.ly/2KfRHN3

-The latest summit has particular significance not least because of its venue: the Demilitarised Zone, a 160-mile (260-km) long, 2.5-mile (4-km) wide strip of land created in the 1953 armistice to serve as a buffer between the South and North.
+The latest Korean summit has particular significance not least because of its venue: the Demilitarised Zone, a 160-mile (260-km) long, 2.5-mile (4-km) wide strip of land created in the 1953 armistice to serve as a buffer between the South and North.

-For the first time, key moments such as Kim crossing the border into the South, the two leaders shaking hands and walking to the Peace House for their talks, were broadcast live.

-Besides capturing the two leaders’ candid interactions, the live feed broadcast a few hiccups, including when a key photo op blocked was blocked by a photographer’s backside.

 Reporting by the Inter-Korean Summit Press Corps, Christine Kim and Josh Smith; Additional reporting by Hyonhee Shin in SEOUL and David Brunnstrom and Susan Heavey and Eric Beech in WASHINGTON; Editing by Lincoln Feast